-- Students may borrow three books for two weeks.
+- 1. Students may borrow three books for two weeks.
 Students have the option to renew materials two times.

 Materials may not be taken from the library without being checked out.
 Students may not check out books for other students. - 2.
 Reference books, current periodicals, and DVDs may not be borrowed for home use. - 3.
 Students are responsible for all checked-out items until they are returned.
 Students who have books damaged while checked out under their name will be billed for the repair.
 Students who lose library materials should report the loss immediately.
 Lost books or books damaged beyond repair will be replaced at cost.
 Students who lose interlibrary loan books are required to pay the charges determined by the lending library.
-Students who fail to clear their library obligations will lose the privilege of borrowing materials and may have their report card held at the end of each quarter. - 4.
-Overdue/fine notices are distributed every two weeks.
+Students who fail to clear their library obligations will lose the privilege of borrowing materials.

+- 4. Overdue/fine notices are distributed every two weeks.
 Students may view their library account information at any time from the library online catalog at school.
 Note: All obligations must be satisfied before a graduation diploma is issued. - 5.
 A charge of 10¢ per day will be made for each overdue book.
-A charge of 25¢ per day will be made for overdue interlibrary loans. - 6.
-Students are expected to use library materials and resources for research or reading.
-A quiet, academic atmosphere will be maintained at all times.
-Computers are for ACADEMIC USE ONLY. - 7.
-Students may not eat or drink in the library.
+A charge of 25¢ per day will be made for overdue interlibrary loans.
+Library fines will follow a student through high school and must be paid prior to a student receiving their cap and gown for graduation. - Students are expected to use library materials and resources for research or reading.
+Computers are for ACADEMIC USE ONLY.